MyrikLD/GeekMagic-Clawdmeter/README.md

 Rust firmware for the **GeekMagic SmallTV PRO** (ESP32-WROOM-32) that displays your [Claude Code](https://claude.ai/code) token and request rate-limit usage on the built-in 240×240 ST7789 display.

 Inspired by [Clawdmeter](https://github.com/HermannBjorgvin/Clawdmeter).
-Instead of a BLE + Python daemon, the ESP32 polls the Anthropic API directly over WiFi every 60 seconds.
+Instead of a BLE + Python daemon, the ESP32 polls the Anthropic API directly over WiFi.

 ## Hardware